Medical Billing and Coding

 Medical Terminology for Healthcare Professionals is needed before taking the other prerequisite courses.
-This course focuses on the basic foundation of medical word building including prefixes, suffixes, word roots and combining forms used to learn the basic principles of medical terminology.
+This course focuses on the basic principles of medical terminology.
 An overview of body systems and their diseases are covered, as well as an introduction to abbreviations and laboratory terms.
-This course concentrates on the meaning of medical terms and is best supported by a course in Anatomy and Physiology.
-REQUIRED TEXT: For required textbook information, go to bookstore.ccm.edu/college.
-Students must obtain the textbook on their own and have it for the first day of class.
-Books may not be stocked by the CCM bookstore; instead they may be available at retail outlets.
-AHP-256.
+This course concentrates on the meaning of medical terms and is best supported by a course in Anatomy and Physiology. *Textbook required.
+AHP-256E.

 Anatomy for Healthcare Professionals

 CPT & HCPCS Coding Course

-This course, in addition to a main focus on CPT coding, includes overviews of HCPCS Level II codes, as well as Category III codes.
+This course includes overviews of the Healthcare Common Procedure Coding System (HCPCS) Level II and Category III codes.
 Practical application of the Current Procedural Terminology (CPT) coding system is part of every class.
-The importance and relevance of physician documentation is discussed, as well as the interpretation of this documentation in the assignment of CPT procedure codes.
-REQUIRED TEXT: For required textbook information, go to https://bookstore.ccm.edu/college.
-Students must obtain the textbook on their own and have it for the first day of class.
-Books may not be stocked by the CCM bookstore; instead they may be available at retail outlets.
-AHP-228.
+The importance and relevance of physician documentation is discussed, as well as the interpretation of this documentation in the assignment of CPT procedure codes. *Textbook required.
+Obtain required textbook in advance through AAPC.
+Online AAPC Blackboard access is required.
+AHP-352E.

 ICD-10-CM/CPT 4 Coding - Practical Application

 Navigating the Medical Record

 PREREQUISITE: ICD-10-CM Introduction and Applications and CPT-4 Coding.
 This hands-on workshop is for new medical coders ready to review and code hospital medical records.
 Participants practice the knowledge learned in the ICD-10-CM and CPT-4 coding courses and code actual hospital charts.
 Books from the ICD-10-CM Procedures and CPT-4 Coding courses are used in this class.
-AHP-243.
+AHP-243E.